danielkwok21/learnMonorepoCypress/README.md

 Builds off of https://github.com/danielkwok21/learnMonorepo for monoreport portion
 This repo would focus more on cypress

+# Quick start
+1. Make a dummy commit and push
+2. Go to the `Actions` tab of this repo, or click https://github.com/danielkwok21/learnMonorepoCypress/actions
+3. Observe a new job ran succesfully
+4. This job is the cypress test defined at [./cypress/e2e/spec.cy.js](./cypress/e2e/spec.cy.js)

 # Key takeaways
 Uses yarn workspace